aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

 {{% alert color="primary" %}}

-Sometimes, you need to find out Query Tables and List Objects related to some External Data Connection.
-Query Tables are related to External Data Connection object with Connection Id, while List Objects are related to a Query Table.
+Sometimes you need to find Query Tables and List Objects related to an External Data Connection.
+Query Tables are linked to an External Data Connection object with a connection ID, while List Objects are linked to a Query Table.

 {{% /alert %}}
 ## **Find Query Tables and List Objects related to External Data Connections**
-The following sample codes with [sample excel file](5115493.xlsm) explain how to find Query Tables and List Objects related to External Data Connection.
+The following sample code, together with a [sample Excel file](5115493.xlsm), demonstrates how to find Query Tables and List Objects related to external data connections.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-FindQueryTablesAndListObjectsOfExternalDataConnections.cs" >}}

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-PrintTables.cs" >}}

-The following is the console output of running the above sample codes with this [sample excel file](5115493.xlsm).
+The following is the console output of running the above sample codes with this [sample Excel file](5115493.xlsm).

 {{< highlight java >}}